jtownson/xdfbinext/README.md

 ### Limitations

-This (and MapCompare) lie somewhere between fully-fledged utilities and scripts I've hacked together.
+These tools lie somewhere between fully-fledged utilities and scripts I've hacked together.
 They exist to get to grips with the B58 ECU rather than well supported reverse engineering tools.